 If you are involved in dust-generating operations (such as construction, earthmoving, or bulk material handling), you are subject to Rule 310 and may need dust control training.

-If your work involves processing rock products (such as crushing, screening or bagging), asphalt or concrete, you are subject to Rule 316 and may need dust control training.
+If your work involves processing (such as crushing, mechanized screening, or bagging) rock products, asphalt, or concrete, you are subject to Rule 316 and may need dust control training.

 The information provided is general guidance about the most common circumstances that require dust control training.
 For more specifics, call the training line at 602-372-1467 or email AQTraining@Maricopa.gov.

 To register for a Maricopa County Air Quality Dust Control Training Course, see our training website mcaqd.learningcart.com.

 With at least one acre disturbed surface area (not cumulative under block permit)

 For sites greater than one acre but less than five acres disturbed

 |Dust Control Coordinator or Fugitive Dust Control Technician